javageek2018/SparkGroupProject/README.md

 ### Model 2 (SVD + supervised) Results

-The original feature space consisted of **39 dimensions**, which were compressed into **20 principal components** via SVD.
-Our analysis of the singular values revealed several key insights:

-* **Information Retention:** The 20 selected components capture **100.00% of the total variance**, which tells us that the structure of the dataset is fully preserved despite the reduction in dimensionality.
-* **Feature Redundancy:** The ability to retain full variance while nearly halving the feature count implies significant multicollinearity within the raw taxi data.
-We were able to reduce this redundancy without sacrificing variance capture.
-We could potentially reduce the dimensionality further based solely on looking at our visualization.
-* **Component Contribution:** The projection is heavily influenced by specific factors more than others; the first component (**PC_1**) exhibited the highest loading at **-0.54**, followed by **PC_17 (0.28)** and **PC_13 (-0.27)**.

 **Figure 6.** *SVD explained variance.* Early components carry most variance (~90–95% in the leading directions shown); supports **k = 20** for downstream models.

 ![Figure 6 — SVD explained variance](images/figure6.png)